AlextheYounga/ecfr-analyzer/README.md

 - **Rust executables for parsing title documents**.
 A /rust folder in my repo contains all document parsing scripts.
 The performance benefits of Rust are enormous here, especially with its true parallelism.

-#### **Database Tables** ####
-- Agencies
-- AgencyTitle
-- Titles
-- TitleStructure
-- Versions *deprecated for now*

 My initial plan was to approach this in a similar fashion as my other project where I converted the entire US Federal Code into Markdown and then uploaded it to Github.
-I would prefer to have the entire

 1. **Download the entire eCFR including historical versions and track them with Git**
    - Store all data in a Git repository within the project as a coherent history of commits that could be easily queried in PHP using the [gitonomy](https://github.com/gitonomy/gitlib) package.